An Overview of the Different Types of Mutual Fund

 Money Market Mutual Funds

-Money market funds are all no-load funds, and pay dividends daily, though they may only be credited monthly.
-Their income generally reflects short-term interest rates, because by law, their investments are restricted to certain high-quality, short-term investments issued by the U.S. government, U.S. corporations, and state and local governments.
+Money market funds are all no-load funds that pay dividends daily, though they may only be credited monthly.
+Their income reflects short-term interest rates, because by law, their investments are restricted to certain high-quality, short-term investments issued by the U.S. government, U.S. corporations, and state and local governments.
 According to SEC Rule 2A-7, a 1997 addition to the Investment Company Act of 1940, money market funds shall limit their portfolio investments to those United States dollar-denominated securities that the fund's board of directors determines to present minimal credit risks.

-Net asset value (NAV) is maintained at about $1.00 per share, which is possible because these funds pay out all of their income as dividends.
+Net asset value (NAV) is maintained at about $1.00 per share, which is possible because these funds pay out all their income as dividends.
 But the NAV may fall below $1.00 if the fund's investments perform poorly.
-Most of them have check-writing privileges, though there may be a minimum amount for the check.
+Most of them have check-writing privileges, though there may be a minimum for the check.
 Taxable funds buy higher yielding short-term corporate or federal issues.
 Tax-free funds buy municipal debt.

 Money market funds have low risks, but unlike money market bank accounts, money market mutual funds are neither insured nor guaranteed by the FDIC.
-Historically the returns for money market funds have been lower than for either bond or stock funds.
+Historically, the returns for money market funds have been lower than for either bond or stock funds.
 That's why inflation risk — the risk that inflation will outpace and erode investment returns over time — is a risk with these funds.
-Capital losses have been rare, but are possible.
+Capital losses have been rare, but possible.